Thích Nhất Hạnh

 Anne Di Lillo

-The inspiration for the style of this portrait came more from buddhist symbols than Vietnamese art itself, as Thích Nhất Hạnh is a monk.
+The inspiration for the style of this portrait came more from Buddhist symbols than Vietnamese art itself, as Thích Nhất Hạnh is a monk.
 The spiraling surface which creates his head is meant to be a strip of cloth from a monk’s robe.
-These robes are made from the most common dyes available, and in Southeast Asia these tend to be vegetable and spice based-giving the fabric an orange hue.
-His face is rendered simply -mimicking the flowing forms of brush and ink painting.
+These robes are made from the most common dyes available, and in Southeast Asia these tend to be vegetable and spice based, giving the fabric an orange hue.
 The openings in the cloth allow a view into his head, revealing a calm space free of turmoil, referencing his practice of meditation.

 Vietnam